Walking in Memphis: Critical reception

 Pan-European magazine Music & Media described "Walking in Memphis" as "an inspiring song about the capitol of rock & roll, by this promising American singer/songwriter who is backed by an impressive gospel choir."
+Bobby Surf from NME said the song is "the Tennessee Tourist Board's wettest dream come true".
+He added, "To conclude that 'Walking in Memphis' is a mite similar to fellow pop hagiographers Danny Wilson's 'Mary's Prayer' is to do Cohn a serious disservice.
+Firstly, he has a fine, grown up voice and a manner at the piano that mercifully skirts the morbid pomposity composing at that instrument so often engenders."

 Commercial performance

 Released as the first single from Cohn's self-titled debut album in March 1991, "Walking in Memphis" debuted at number 87 on the US Hot 100 in Billboard magazine dated March 30, 1991, with a subsequent two-month gradual chart ascent to the top 40.
-The single's number 38 ranking on the Hot 100 dated May 25, 1991, inaugurated a ten-week top 40 tenure with a peak of number 13 for two weeks, the first week of which was dated July 6, 1991—one day after Cohn's birthday.
-Overall "Walking in Memphis" spent 23 weeks on the Hot 100.
-"Walking in Memphis" was also a hit on Billboards Adult Contemporary chart (number 12) and crossed-over to the magazine's C&W chart (number 74).
-In Canada the song peaked at number three on the week dated July 13, 1991.
+The single's number 38 ranking on the Hot 100 dated May 25, 1991, inaugurated a ten-week top 40 tenure with a peak of number 13 for two weeks in July 1991.
+Overall, "Walking in Memphis" spent 23 weeks on the Hot 100.
+"Walking in Memphis" was also a hit on Billboards Adult Contemporary chart (number 12) and crossed-over to the magazine's Hot Country Singles & Tracks chart (number 74).
+In Canada, the song peaked at number three on the week dated July 13, 1991.

-During its original release, "Walking in Memphis" reached number seven in Ireland but stalled at number 66 in the United Kingdom; its September 1991 re-release returned "Walking in Memphis" to the Irish top 20 at number 16 and introduced the single to the UK top 30 with a peak of number 22.
+During its original release, "Walking in Memphis" reached number seven in Ireland but stalled at number 66 in the UK singles chart; its September 1991 re-release returned "Walking in Memphis" to the Irish top 20 at number 16 and introduced the single to the UK top 30 with a peak of number 22.
 (The re-release of "Walking in Memphis" replaced the original B-side, "Dig Down Deep", with a live version of "Silver Thunderbird" recorded July 17, 1991.)
 "Walking in Memphis" was also a top-twenty hit in both Australia and New Zealand, with chart peaks of number 11 and 18.
 In Europe, the single charted in France (number 45), Germany (number 25), the Netherlands (number 54), and Sweden (number 36).

 At the 34th Grammy Awards in February 1992, "Walking in Memphis" was nominated for Song of the Year.
 Also, Cohn was nominated for the Best Pop Male Vocalist award for his vocals in "Walking in Memphis".
 Cohn did not win either award, although he did win the Grammy for Best New Artist.

+"Walking in Memphis" is Cohn's signature song.